Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 - Closed back guitar cabs – have a more focused, directional sound (since it only projects the sound forward), which generally yields a stronger bass and midrange presence.

-In the studio, open back cabinets are often preferable, because they offer more choices with potential mic placements.
+In the studio, open back cabinets are often prefered, since they offer more options with mic placement.

 Here is a good list of popular solid-state amps to check out: